fbpx

 Signs and Speed Limits

-There are very few traffic lights en route, and if there are power cuts they will be off, but the signs you need to pay attention to are the speed limits.
+There are very few traffic lights, relatively speaking, and if there are power cuts they will be off anyway.
+However, the signs you need to pay attention to are the speed limits.
 Getting pulled over for speeding is a legitimate way to pick yourself up a fine.

 The main cause of road accidents once into Botswana and north is hitting animals on the road, this is why our first rule for safety is ‘don’t drive at night.’